7 Simple Steps to Create a Successful eCommerce Mobile App

 - Augmented Reality: It is one of the burning eCommerce trends and you should include it in the app if possible.
 It can be the option of allowing shoppers to virtually try the glasses you are selling or perhaps the option of generating a replica of the flower vase available in your online store.

 - Shipping status: Who doesn’t like knowing everything about the status of their order at all times.
-It’s recommended to include the option of package tracking to give your customers one more reason to prefer your eCommerce mobile app over others.
+It’s recommended to include the option of package tracking to give your customers one more reason to prefer your app over others.

 6: UI/UX strategy: Enhance customer interactions and increase sales

-UI and UX have become drivers of sales on eCommerce mobile apps for quite some time.
+UI and UX have become drivers of sales for quite some time.
 If two apps are selling the same product at the same price, the shopper is more likely to sway towards the one providing better user experience.
 There won’t be a random choice of just picking one of the two.
 Let’s go through some of the ways you can come up with a superior UI/UX on your app:

 Easy login and smoother checkout